rudolfsg/blog/posts/static site generator.md

 ## Making things fast(er)(?)

 First of all, since fonts take a while to transfer it might be a good idea to [self-host](https://www.tunetheweb.com/blog/should-you-self-host-google-fonts/) them to avoid going to a third-party CDN and use modern format like WOFF2.
-[Fontshare](https://www.fontshare.com/) is a good resource and using a variable font keeps things cleaner as you don't have to store $n>10$ font files.
+[Fontshare](https://www.fontshare.com/) is a good resource and using a variable font keeps things cleaner as you don't have to store $n \approxeq 10$ font files.
 Font subsetting is also worth considering. [^font]

 But if your post contains a lot of images then reducing their file size will net the biggest performance gains.
 While there don't seem to be libraries that are as versatile and easy to use as [ImageMagick](https://imagemagick.org/index.php) adding resizing and compression for common formats is doable.
 Adding gif to mp4 or webm conversion is worth considering.